hunchteller/ABFNet_Pansharpening/README.md

 python train.py -c configs/config_QB.json
 ```

-*The number of training set should larger than batch size, otherwise the UnboundLocalError: local variable 'loss' referenced before assignment will occurs*
+*The number of training set should larger than batch size, otherwise the UnboundLocalError: local variable 'loss' referenced before assignment will occur*

 ***